 Victor Huster (*1955 Baden-Baden) started making his own medals at the age of 17.
 He attended school with a focus on Latin and Greek, trained as a goldsmith, engraver, tool maker and studied industrial striking techniques from 1971 to 1976, when he started working as a freelance medalist in his own workshop in Baden-Baden.
 Mr Huster works internationally.
-His work focuses on historically and culturally important events, for which he lays out sophisticated designs, partially molded in high relief.
+His work focuses on historically and culturally important events, for which he lays out sophisticated designs molded in extremely demanding and unique high relief.

 Nevertheless, his work has also found its way into circulating coinage and commemorative coins.
 Examples of his corpus include the new Israeli 1 shekel coin (1985), the 5 marks piece commemorating the “environment conference” (1982), and the 2014 10 euro commemorative coin on the 300 year anniversary of the Fahrenheit scale which received the COTY award.
 In 2018, his medal “Shekel-Prize” of the Israel American Numismatic Association was awarded the 2nd prize for art medals of the American Medallic Sculpture Association.

-In the federal German pre-selection for the design of circulating Euro currency in 1997, he won the first prize.
-Between 1979 and 2015 27 of his coin designs for Germany won prizes, and three times he designed the German 10 Euro coin (2003, 2011, 2014.)
+In the national German competition for the design of circulating Euro currency in 1997, he won the first prize.
+Between 1979 and 2015, 27 of his coin designs for Germany won prizes, and three times he designed the German 10 Euro coin (2003, 2011, 2014).

 In 2012 Victor Huster was awarded the German Medalist Prize.
-He himself is also a juror and on multiple occasions he was in the jury of the design prize for German commemorative coins.
+He was also a juror and on multiple occasions he was in the jury of the design prize for German commemorative coins.

-Since 1987 the coin cabinet of the state museum Stuttgart collects Husters work, including his models and dies.
-In 1997, the state museum Kassel dedicated a solo exhibition to his body of work.
+Since 1987 the coin cabinet of the state museum Stuttgart collects Huster’s work, including his models and dies.
+In 1997, the state museum Kassel dedicated an exhibition to his body of work.
 Victor Huster’s work can be found in many museums and coin cabinets in Germany and all over the world, such as in the British Museum London, in The Haag, Oslo, Tel Aviv, and New York.

 Currently, his opus of 40 years encompasses about 950 medals, coins and patterns.